doubco/react-scenes/README.md

 then on your app root folder

-`react-scenes-cli -l "My Scenes"`
+`setReactScenes -l "My Scenes"`

 this will create an entire seperate app with CRA and all dependencies.

-`react-scenes-cli -l "My Scenes" --bare` this will only generate template files.
+`setReactScenes -l "My Scenes" --bare` this will only generate template files.

 PS: both will install react-scenes from npm.